 Lewis is president of Robert and Charliese Lewis Ministries Inc., home of The ‘After Church’ Experience blog and radio show, which she co-founded with her husband.
 In 2018, the company published its first book, From the Test to the Testimony: An Anthology of Women’s Faith Stories, and continues to assist clients in self-publishing their works.
 Additionally, she produces a podcast and YouTube channel called It’s About Time: Conversations with Charliese and Youlonda, which addresses topics that impact communities such as education, health and wellness, relationships, diversity and equity, and social justice.

 Lewis earned her undergraduate degree in Secondary Education/English from Kentucky State University, a Master of Arts degree in Journalism with an emphasis in investigative reporting from The Ohio State University, and a Master of Science degree in Higher Education from the University of Kentucky.
-She also works as a College and Career Coach at Fayette County Public Schools where she advocates for all students to reach success in life after high school.
+She also works for Fayette County Public Schools where she advocates for all students and families to reach success.